Organiser: Michael Pounds

 Employers look for many things in would-be employees.
-Sometimes they will be looking for specific knowledge, but often they will be more interested in more general skills frequently referred to as transferable skills.
-One such transferable skill is the ability to communicate effectively, both orally and in writing.
-Over the past two years you may have had experience in writing for an academic audience in the form of your laboratory reports.
-The aim of this module is to introduce you to the different approaches required to write for other audiences.
+Sometimes they will be looking for specific knowledge, but often they will be interested in more general skills.
+One such skill is the ability to communicate effectively, both orally and in writing.
+The aim of this module is to introduce you to the different approaches required to write for different audiences.

-This module is not available to students taking the four year MPhys degree.
+This module is not available to students taking the four year MPhys or MMathPhys degrees.

 To provide experience in presenting technical material in different formats to a variety of audiences.